tano-systems/luci-app-tn-watchdog/README.md

-# LuCI support for watchdog
+# Watchdog configuration LuCI application

 ## Description
 This is an alternate application for SNMP daemon configuration from LuCI web UI.